isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2889.md

 ---
-title: ABSS Accounting Software Version 23.7 - Acc-Pro2 - (3) users Accounting Solutions with Setup, Training and Remote Access
+title: Tableau Visualization - Tableau Starter Pack 2
 permalink: /productivity-solutions-grant/solutionrepo/solution2889
 ---

 ### Description

-Acc-Pro Business Links Pte Ltd has been ABSS certified Partner since 2003 and implemented at least 300+ ABSS projects to-date.
-ABSS Premier is an accounting and inventory management system that integrates with local bank, IRAS GST portal and PEPPOL e-invoicing network.
-The solution simplifies complex inventory issues, has full multi-currency capabilities, departmental accounting, support multi-locations and able to generate financial analysis reports.
+The Tableau Visualization packages offered by Oak Consulting Pte Ltd will help pre-school centre operators with their data mining and data analytics needs in areas such as parent management analysis, staff management analysis, health and safety management analysis, and finance management analysis.
+As part of the package, Oak Consulting will also develop a dashboard in Tableau that display up to 4 data sources provided by the pre-school centre operators.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Acc-Pro_20210254_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Oak_Consulting_20210449_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria